 How we’ll help you get published

 We set out to create a place where we could publish delicious content, and came up with the name PubLishous, pronounced “Pub-LISH-ous” (rhymes with delicious) — this was the genesis of our “PL” logo, in case you were wondering.
-But the more we played around with the pronunciation, the more we heard the cries of so many writers and started pronouncing it “Publish Us”.
-Then we were talking with one of our contributors (who was offering up some much needed tech support) and she was pronouncing it “Publish House” — and well, that’s what we’re here to be, a publishing house.
+But the more we played around with the pronunciation, the more we heard the cries of so many writers and started pronouncing it “Publish Us.”
+We’re here to be, a publishing house.

 We’ve been where you are and we know how difficult it is to get noticed.
-To get approved as a writer and send your first pitch fill out this form.
+To get approved as a writer fill out the form at the bottom of this page.
 After you’re approved you’ll be added as a writer.
 This way you can submit future stories to us through Medium’s writing tools (the three dots).

-By submitting to Publishous, you’ll be added as a writer.
+After submitting the application, we’ll review the published work on your profile and see if you are a good fit.
+If you are, you’ll be added as a writer.
 This way you can submit future stories to us through Medium’s writing tools.
 We accept drafts, sent to the publication that are previously unpublished and fit our categories.

 What kind of articles are we looking for?